Top 10 Highest Mountains in the World

 Photo: Mount Kangchenjunga

 The mountain is part of the Kangchenjunga Himalayan range, including several other peaks over 7,000 meters (23,000 feet) in elevation.
-Kangchenjunga is a famous mountain for climbing, and the first successful ascent was made in 1955 by a British expedition led by Joe Brown and George Band.
+Kangchenjunga is a famous mountain for climbing; the first ascent was made in 1955 by a British expedition led by Charles Evans, with Joe Brown and George Band reaching the top.
 However, it remains one of the less-frequented peaks in the Himalayas due partly to its remote location and difficulty.
-The mountain is sacred to both the Nepali and Sikkimese people, so the summit of Kangchenjunga has never been fully climbed.
+The mountain is sacred to both the Nepali and Sikkimese people, and by long-standing tradition many climbers stop a few steps short of the true summit out of respect for local beliefs.

 Despite its remote location and challenging terrain, Kangchenjunga is home to diverse flora and fauna, including rare birds, mammals, and insects.
 The mountain is also an essential water source for the surrounding region, with several large glaciers feeding into nearby rivers and streams.